A hatted Crows Nest gem stepping up the North Shore's fine dining game with a seriously impressive wine list.

-While everyone's been wining and dining in Surry Hills, Darlinghurst and Newtown, over the bridge Crows Nest has been sitting on one of Sydney's best-kept foodie secrets.
-This one-year-old restaurant and wine bar, Annata, has been earning a serious rep about town for an inventive menu that's a step ahead of its humble neighbourhood surrounds.
+While everyone's been wining and dining in Surry Hills, Darlinghurst and Newtown, Crows Nest has been sitting on one of Sydney's best-kept foodie secrets.
+Hailing itself as "the best dining experience north of the bridge" (big call), Annata brings inventive Italian dishes from an exciting young chef and an unbridled love of wine to its humble neighbourhood surrounds.

-Unlike many of the other long, narrow spaces on Willoughby Road, this one doesn't sell hand soaps or have a half-price leg waxing special.
-Instead, you'll find a brick-walled wine cave serving seasonally-driven food and cocktails, a snazzy jazzy soundtrack and a crowd of happy, somewhat tipsy patrons.
+Unlike many of the other long, narrow spaces on Willoughby Road, this one doesn't sell hand soaps or cardigans.
+Instead, you'll find a hatted brick-walled wine cave serving seasonal produce-driven food with a perfectly paired drop patiently waiting.